 They turned onto Nakajima-Hondori Street in the direction of Motoyanagi-machi and the Honkawa River.
 The street once bustled with traffic coming from the Old Sanyo Highway.
 Shoppers had crowded the many businesses.
 Now, kamban fanned and snapped in front of empty buildings, the shop signs advertising what had once been Hiroshima.
 They passed the shuttered Yano Shoe Store, Sawamura Print Store, and Ōmoto Lacquerware.
 Kiyomi paused outside the closed Tada Book Store, recalling the many hours spent browsing through books.
 Mr. Tada smuggled her a copy of The Makioka Sisters before government censors forced the novel off the market a second time.

 Mr. Hamai brought the broom to his chest and bowed.
-“Good morning to you, Kiyomi-san, and Ai-chan, and what a fine day it is.”
+“Good morning, Kiyomi-san, and Ai-chan, and what a fine day it is.”

 “How is business?”